navipartner/docs/content/en/docs/entertainment/ticket/how-to/issue_ticket_pos/index.md

 ## SMS ticket

 If a customer's phone number has been provided in the previous steps, they will receive an SMS containing the URL which directs them to the download link for their purchased ticket.

+   ![sms_ticket_3](Images/sms_ticket_3.PNG)

 Once they download and open the file, they will see the barcode that needs to be scanned to provide them entry to the requested event/object.

-   ![sms_ticket_3](Images/sms_ticket_3.PNG)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/sTXZINekEj0?si=js30xVab3D6cNtJy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 #### See also